mau-dev/recipes-feature/README.md

 ### What would I differently
-I would focus on the recipes' functionality at first and simplify the initial plan in order to meet the basic requirements.
 I would plan my front-end logic more carefully before jumping on redux, so I can have the presentational components for the UI reused, and only the logic connected to redux in my containers.
 I would have separate the presentational logic in component state and use redux for state management for the database calls only.